-As per the SEBI standards for performance reporting, the returns are calculated on Rs.10/- invested at inception.
+As per the SEBI standards for performance reporting, the returns are calculated at allotment NAV.
 For this purpose the inception date is deemed to be the date of allotment.
 The calculations of returns shall assume reinvestment of all payouts at the then prevailing NAV.
 The absolute graph of is computed from the Date of Allotment/1st April, as the case maybe, to 31st March of the respective financial year.